11 unconventional ways to save money on your wedding

 There are a plethora of resources on the web for brides who are looking to DIY their wedding paper items.
 By utilizing free wedding printables or low-cost wedding templates, there’s really no reason why any bride shouldn’t be able to make their own wedding invitations.

-Don't have the design skills to design your own invites?
-Check out sites like Skillshare (get 2 months free here) or Bluprint to access classes to learn how to design your own wedding paper items.
+Don’t have the design skills to design your own invites?
+Check out sites like Skillshare (get 2 months free here) or Creative Live to access classes to learn how to design your own wedding paper items.

 If you don’t want to invest the time in learning a new skillset, opt for done-for-you wedding templates where all you have to do is print!
 Things like table numbers or escort cards are simple things to tackle yourself instead of buying them.